 Plus, with all the hysteria in the UK about Jimmy Saville recently, the BBC is more than a little paranoid.

-Most backpackers in Thailand would do better coming to websites like this one or other sites run by people who actually live in Thailand, and not Lonely Planet’s forums where most of the people answering the questions asked are lucky if they have spent more than a week in the country and often don’t know the correct answer.
+The truth is, though, most backpackers in Thailand would do better coming to websites like this one or other sites run by people who actually live in Thailand, and not Lonely Planet’s forums where most of the people answering the questions asked are lucky if they have spent more than a week in the country and often don’t know the correct answer.

-That Lonely Planet’s forums need moderating more closely, however, has been an issue for years as it’s been jammed with trolls for eons.
+That Lonely Planet’s forums need moderating more closely, however, has been an issue for years as it has been jammed with trolls for eons.
 That it’s taken the BBC this long to figure it out and then to go to the ridiculous extreme of shutting down the forums in response – nope, no surprise there unfortunately.

 Meanwhile, backpackers to Thailand will just have to find their information elsewhere.
-Here is a good start!